Human Capability Foundation

 Key Takeaways for Grant Writers

 • This is not a funder you can directly approach with an application.
-Save time by not attempting to submit unsolicited proposals.
+The foundation operates strictly on an invitation-only basis.

-• The trustees' personal backgrounds (development studies, South Asian studies, arts) suggest they bring informed perspectives on international development, cultural approaches, and South Asian contexts to their grant-making decisions.
+• The trustees' personal backgrounds (development studies, South Asian studies, arts) suggest informed perspectives on international development and South Asian contexts.

 Similar Funders